matteobrusa/Password-protection-for-static-pages/README.md

-# Password Protection for static pages
+# Password protection for static pages

 This simple HTML document helps you protecting static pages or whole websites with no server configuration required: you can host a static password protected site on your Dropbox, Amazon S3 or any generic hosting service.

 This project is a byproduct of my [Tumbless blogging platform] (https://github.com/matteobrusa/Tumbless) project.

-How does it work?
+*How does it work?*

 0. Upload this HTML document and the background image to your static hosting service.
 0. Load it up in your browser
 0. Enter the password of your choice; it will show "wrong password"